Level of Study

 The exam is marked in the grade scale A-F, where F is a fail.

-Fall.
+Autumn.
 An assessment will also be given early in the spring semester for students with valid compulsory course work.

 The reading list (about 500 pages) is comprised of literary texts (novels, plays, short stories and poems), primarily from contemporary Latin American literature.
 In addition, a reference work on literary history and contextual information is included.
 The selection of texts aims at an approximately equal distribution of female and male authors.